dmyersturnbull/tyrannosaurus/docs/databases.rst

 Getting Github actions and Tox to work well with databases takes a little extra work.
 This shows how to get MariaDB/MySQL working.
 The principles should be the same for other databases, like PostgreSQL.
-`This project <https://github.com/dmyersturnbull/valarpy>`_ shows a working example of this.
+`This project <https://github.com/dmyersturnbull/valarpy>`_ has a working example of this.

 First, include MariaDB as a service by adding this under ``jobs`` in ``.github/workflows/build.yml``.
 Note that the ``MYSQL_DATABASE: test`` does not refer to your database.